 - Rich Analytics

 If you’re thinking about getting into the world of podcasting, I’m willing to bet you already have a computer at your disposal.
 I’m not about to tell you to run out and buy another computer.
-There’s no silver bullet computer that’ll shoot you straight to the top of the ranks, but if you’re in the market for a new computer, here are a few of the ones I recommend.
+There’s no silver bullet computer that’ll shoot you straight to the top of the ranks.
+But, if you’re in the market for a new computer, here are a few of the ones I recommend.

 If you’re a Microsoft fan, I’m not going to try to talk you off that ledge.
 I work with enough Microsoft fanatics to know it’s a losing battle.
 Instead, I’ll steer you to this laptop — the Surface Pro 6.
-I like that you have plenty of options to build a computer you’ll love using and that will serve your podcasting goals now and long into the future.
+I like that you have plenty of options to build the computer you’ll love using and which will serve your podcasting goals now and long into the future.
 It’s also a little less expensive than the MacBook.

 Want the best podcasting equipment to rank a podcast?
 Don’t — I repeat, don’t — use your computer’s built-in microphone.
 Here are a few other options to help you sound significantly better without breaking the bank.

 If you’re flying solo on your podcast, a USB microphone will be sufficient for recording.
 There are quite a few USB microphones out there, but for podcasters, I recommend the ATR 2100-USB.
 That’s because it doubles as a USB microphone and an XLR microphone.

 This microphone offers plenty of options built into the hardware to help you sound your best.
 The cardioid polar pattern reduces background noise, which you can monitor by plugging in your headphones to the headphone jack on the mic itself.
 It’s flexibility will make it easy for this microphone to grow with you as you start ranking your podcast higher on the charts.